ChristofSchwarz/silly/README.md

 first then import in QMC or export to `My Documents\Qlik\Sense\Apps`)

  ## Things you can paint in Qlik Sense when you are bored
  With the help of the `ValueLoop(...)` or `ValueList(...)` formulas a chart can spin up a dimensionality without data being loaded before.
+You need a
+ Professional License Type to be able to edit sheets.
+You got one?
 Try it out:

  <img src="pacman_spiderweb.png" width="450">